 On November 30, 2015, Timothy O'Neal Gearing and a co-worker were atop a building trying to unjam a saw stuck in its metal roof.
 When the saw jerked loose, Gearing lost his balance and fell through an unguarded skylight to the concrete ground about 15 feet below.
 Taken to a nearby hospital, he died later of his injuries.

-OSHA issued Martin Mechanical Contractors, Inc., of Athens one willful and one other-than-serious safety citation on March 24, after the agency investigated Gearing's death.
 The incident occurred at the site of a new Subaru car dealership in Athens.

 "This tragedy was preventable.
 Martin Mechanical Contractors knowingly exposed its workers to dangerous fall hazards and failed to take action to protect them," William Fulcher, OSHA's area director in the Atlanta-East Office.
 "Employers are responsible for either addressing workplace hazards or not putting workers at risk of being injured or killed.
 Our investigation found Gearing's employer did neither."